lewagon/data-engineering-setup/_partials/vscode_ssh_connection.md

 # $ ssh lw-de-vm-<GITHUB_USERNAME>.<GCP_ZONE>.<GCP_PROJECT_ID>
 ```

-To connect to your Virtual Machine, click on the small symbol at the very far bottom-left of your VS Code:
+To connect to your Virtual Machine, click on the small symbol at the very bottom-left corner of VS Code:

 ![](/images/vscode_remote_highlight.png)

-It should bring up a menu:
+It should bring up a menu, click on **Connect to Host...**:

 ![](/images/vscode_remote_menu.png)